9 Best Golden State Warriors Players of All Time, Ranked

 Draymond Green was the glue that kept the Warriors together during their dynasty run, providing excellent playmaking and defence.

-Green earned two All-NBA nods, eight All-Defensive team selections, and the 2016-17 NBA Defensive Player of the Year Award.
+Green earned two All-NBA nods, nine All-Defensive team selections, and the 2016-17 NBA Defensive Player of the Year Award.

 Sameer Kumar is an NBA writer for BetMGM who specializes in providing analysis on player performance and telling stories beyond the numbers.
 He graduated from SUNY Oswego with a B.A. in Broadcasting & Mass Communication.